vaguity/transplant/README.md

 ## Development

 HTML files for the header, footer and a sample page with both the header and footer are included in `/dist`.
-Serve those files from that directory locally (for example, with `python -m SimpleHTTPServer 8000`).
+Serve those files from that directory locally with `npm run up`.

 Run the following in the root directory before making changes: